Date issued: November 2022

 Other sources of information

-The Pelvic Floor Society website has a statement regarding the use of mesh in rectal prolapse surgery, including other patient information leaflets on procedures for rectal prolapse.
+The Pelvic Floor Society website (http://thepelvicfloorsociety.co.uk) has a statement about the use of surgical mesh in rectal surgery, including patient information about other procedures used to treat rectal prolapse and rectocoele.